Why You Can’t Think Your Way Out of Anxiety

 When emotion and understanding meet at the same time, your brain updates the old learning instead of repeating it.

-Approaches like EMDR and parts work help you notice reactions that happen faster than thought — the tightening, the shutdown, the sudden self-criticism.
+Approaches like EMDR and parts work help you notice reactions that happen faster than thoughts: the tightening, the shutdown, the sudden self-criticism.

 You’re not forced to relive experiences or tell your story perfectly.
 Instead, we move slowly enough that your system can stay present while something new happens: you have the feeling and you’re not alone in it.